-LWVUS staff will review the advocacy and litigation requests to determine whether they are consistent with League positions, confirm that the proposed activities will not interfere with LWV actions in other federal spaces, and determine whether the matter involves a priority issue that does not compromise the overall national advocacy and litigation portfolio.
+LWVUS staff will review the requests to determine whether they are consistent with League positions, confirm that the proposed activities will not interfere with LWV actions in other federal spaces, and determine whether the matter involves a priority issue that does not compromise the overall national advocacy and litigation portfolio.

-LWVUS's approval process for a federal action request outside of the Campaign for Making Democracy Work[®] includes assessing whether the action:
+Occasionally, LWVUS will approve a federal action request outside of the campaign for Making Democracy Work® using the below process, which includes assessing whether the action:

-- 1. is an unforeseen or unexpected crisis, and - 2. requires an immediate response, or - 3. addresses a significant risk of harm to many.
+- 1. is an unforeseen or unexpected crisis, and - 2a. requires an immediate response, or - 2b. addresses a significant risk of harm to many.

-When the League decides to work on issues outside of the Campaign for Making Democracy Work, we seek to ally with similar nonpartisan organizations that lead on those issues.
-Often our allyship takes the form of cosigning a letter written by an allied organization that has the expertise and credibility to lead on the issue.
+When the League decides to work on issues outside of the campaign for Making Democracy Work®, we seek to ally with similar nonpartisan organizations that lead on those issues.
+Our allyship often takes the form of co-signing a letter or comments written by an allied organization that has the expertise and credibility to lead on the issue.
 One common type of federal action request is League wanting to send a letter to a federal official or suggesting that LWVUS sign a letter.
 League members should use the Federal Action Request Form to request LWVUS approval for local or state Leagues to co-sign another organization's letter or send a letter of their own that is addressed to any office at the federal level.
 The state League must support a local League's action request.